jesseotk/jesseotk.github.io/content/posts/ctf-thm-grep.md

 ![02](/pics/ctf-thm-grep/02.webp)

-The question wants us to give the API key which allows a user to sign up.
+The question asks for the API key which allows a user to sign up.
 Let's navigate over to `grep.thm/public/html/register.php` and have a look.

 Trying to sign up gives this error: